 A humanity (either History or Geography)

-The Core GCSE Curriculum at Woodford requires all students to study the first 5 subjects as listed (see information on ‘The Core’ above) and for many years the vast majority of students here (over 95%) have also studied at least one humanity.
-With the creation of the new English Baccalaureate all Year 9 students are now expected to include either History or Geography among their options choices.
-Where this presents an individual student with real difficulty, she is asked to discuss the issue with the Deputy Head before submitting her options form.
+The Core GCSE Curriculum at Woodford requires all students to study the first 5 subjects as listed (see information on ‘The Core’ above).
+In addition, all Year 9 students are now expected to include either History or Geography among their options choices.
+Where this presents an individual student with real difficulty, she is asked to discuss the issue with the Deputy Headteacher before submitting her options form.

 (The Language Choice)

 (The Humanity Choice)

 Twenty periods of the fortnight are divided between the four option choices.
 The Options form includes the Humanity and the Language choice from the core curriculum, then students choose two further options subjects.
 Most GCSE courses can be continued to A-Level at Woodford, however Food & Nutrition, Design Technology and Physical Education cannot.

 The Options Process